dflemin3/approxposterior/_sources/performance.rst.txt

 Furthermore, :py:obj:`approxposterior` reoptimizes the GP hyperparameters each time a new point is selected and added to the training set.
 In practice, this is likely overkill for some applications, so the user can set optGPEveryN in the run method to instead only reoptimize the GP every N new points.
-In practice, I find that optGPEveryN = 25 usually works, but the performance can vary.

 .. _george: https://george.readthedocs.io/en/latest/tutorials/hyper/